 I personally love the psychology and utility that come with the 5Ks.
 It is incredible that we can wear the exact same kakars and take the exact same commitment as the Kaurs and Singhs did in Guru Gobind Singh Ji’s court.
 My kakars connects me mentally to all other Sikhs through time and space while providing me with a wonderful opportunity to live in the image of our Guru.

 The 5 Ks keep us united, give us spirit, and keep the saint-solider image in our mind’s-eyes.
 The 5 Ks serve as our badges and uniform.
 First, they mark us as being the Guru’s disciples, and secondly, they remind us our our duties & obligations to Waheuguru’s creation.
 When I put them on, I am reminded to do seva and of my mission to carry out righteousness, true deeds, and loving actions.
 Such physical distinctions keep me accountable to these commitments and aids in keeping me adhered to my faith.

-In high school, I was on the swim team and I distinctly remember my coach saying, “When you wear this uniform, you represent your school, you represent me, and you represent your teammates.
+In high school, I was on the tennis team and I distinctly remember my coach saying, “When you wear this uniform, you represent your school, you represent me, and you represent your teammates.
 You will not do anything to disgrace it.”
 When three of my teammates decided to be rude and disrespectful on the award stand, this message of honor, identity and respect were reiterated by our coach.
 I often remember that incident thinking, “Our team uniform’s purpose was similar to the role of Amrit; to keep us in-line with our values.”

 This Vaisakhi, I salute those who are taking a the step on Guru’s path through Amrit.
 And to those who are still wondering if Amrit is right for you, ask yourself, “What’s holding me back?” and talk to people who have accepted Amrit.
 Are your fears grounded in reality or are you telling yourself fictitious stories?
 Are you ready to embrace joys of love that come with Amrit?